-Gusto Payroll: Gusto Payroll is online payroll software that caters to the needs of HR.
+Gusto Payroll: Gusto Payroll is an online payroll software that caters to HR teams.

 Expensify: Expensify is a scalable accounting system that meets the needs of a business of any size.
 It lets you manage your receipts and easily submit business expenses for reimbursement and approval.

 The software services above meet many of the main functions of accountancy.
 With this suite of software, you can make and track budgets, generate financial statements, and stay tax compliant.

 However, forecasting is often overlooked.
 Baremetrics fills this gap by providing 26 metrics about your business, such as MRR, ARR, LTV, total customers, and more.

 Using Baremetrics makes financial forecasting easy for SaaS companies, and you can start a free trial today.